 |12" penetration is the FBI recommended minimum|

 A few posts ago we looked at Dr. Martin Fackler's pictures of military FMJ at various terminal velocities.
 The fragmentation gained is largely a linear relationship with velocity.
-To the left you will see a picture of some of the most common service pistol calibers with common Jacketed Hollow Point bullets.
+To the right you will see a picture of some of the most common service pistol calibers with common Jacketed Hollow Point bullets.
 They all do just fine in the penetration and expansion department.
 Please note the ultra light, ultra fast 40 S&W load in the middle.

 Since all bullets try to be accurate, we can assume that accuracy is NOT a competing factor between penetration and tissue disruption.
 But as we have covered various designs as they have come out over the years, it becomes clear that penetration and tissue disruption are at odds with each other.
 The monolithic non-expanding solids weigh the equation totally in the Penetration portion of lethality.
 What if there were a bullet totally weighted towards tissue disruption?